fabricius1/python-virtual-environments/README.md

 # How to activate/deactivate a virtual enviroment with *venv*

-1. To activate a virtual environment, choose the right command for your OS and terminal, as provided in the table below:
+1. To activate a virtual environment, choose the right command for your OS and terminal, as provided in the table below, where `<env>` must be replaced by your virtual environment folder name.

 <br />
 <div align="center">